 You will engage with core questions in political theory and how they apply to situations across the globe.
 You’ll confront how power is distributed internationally and evaluate the different ways in which societies organise their political systems.
 You’ll question the ideological roots of world problems and interrogate the ways in which economic imperatives affect foreign policy.
 You’ll analyse how different actors at the local, national and international levels engage politically and impact on our daily experiences.

-- Why do states use violence against each other?
+- Why do states use violence?

 You will be taught by a wide range of staff with international research profiles across a number of subfields including political theory, international relations, international security, international political economy, and international development, as well as comparative politics and political systems.